 “It is good to know that Sea Tow is out there 24/7,” concluded Bob.
 “We’re friendly with our local Sea Tow captains.
 In fact, we wave at them when cruising past.
 Sometimes we even pull up and get a fishing report.
-Membership, after all, does have its privileges.”
+After all, membership privileges go far beyond just towing.”

 UNMATCHED MEMBER BENEFITS

 Sea Tow has been the premier leader in on-water boating assistance since 1983.
 With Sea Tow, you pay one annual rate and receive the most comprehensive member benefits available.
-Membership privileges includes a full suite of on-water assistance services for every boat you own, rent, bareboat charter, lease or borrow.
+Membership privileges include a full suite of on-water assistance services for every boat you own or rent.
 Learn more about our membership options today.
-To find the Sea Tow closest to you, use our service locator or call our Customer Care Center at 800-4-SEATOW.
+To find the Sea Tow closest to you, use our service locator or call our Customer Care Team at 800-4-SEATOW.